 Bluesy Tuesy is a friendly weekly social partner dance in Cambridge and Somerville, Massachusetts, held on Tuesday nights.
-As of July 2024, we're dancing in Somerville at the NESFA Library at 504 Medford St.
+We dance in Somerville at the NESFA Library at 504 Medford St, our usual schedule is lesson 7:30 p.m. - 8:30 p.m., social dancing from 8:30 p.m. on.

 Upcoming dance dates: